surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.14.1-b.1 =
+= 9.14.1 =

 (2022/01/22) Fixed an undefined property error for `WpssoMessages::$doc_title_disabled`.

 = 9.14.0 =

 (2022/01/19) Added new "Import Rank Math SEO Metadata" and "Import SEO Framework Metadata" options.
-Fixed incorrect addition of sameAs URLs for post ID 0.
+Fixed addition of sameAs URLs for post ID 0.
 Renamed lib/abstracts/ folder and its classes.

 = 9.13.1 =